EP academic polices apply to all students in the Johns Hopkins Engineering for Professionals programs.

 Current Engineering for Professionals students may request a course revalidation review for a maximum of two courses or 20% of the total master’s degree coursework requirement.
 These may be JHU courses or those that received transfer credit at EP.
 Courses completed more than seven years from the term of the revalidation request cannot be considered.

+The revalidation request requires approval from the student’s Program Chair.
+If the revalidation request is successful, the course will be valid from the date of the revalidation approval.
 If the revalidation is not successful, the course will no longer count toward the student’s degree requirements.
 The student will be responsible for completing coursework to replace the expired credits.

 With bachelor’s‐master’s and master’s‐master’s double‐counting, across any number of degree programs, a student can reduce the number of master’s courses required by up to two (with approval of the programs involved).
 Beyond that, the remaining courses must be unique to the degree program.
 With a ten‐course master’s degree program, for example, eight of those courses must be unique to the program and not applied to a different degree at any level.
 A student can double‐count any number of undergraduate courses to the various master’s degrees (but at most, two to each master’s program) and he/she can double‐count the same course across any number of degrees pursued (again, with the approval of the programs involved).